Moving forward in Asia Pacific: 'future of work' survey

 1 | Office vs. Remote: Balancing the best of both worlds

-Respondents have expressed a strong preference for remote working policies providing people with more flexibility and control over where and how they work.
+Respondents have expressed a strong preference for remote working policies that provide people with more flexibility and control over where and how they work.
 Our findings indicate that companies may look to continue adopting this type of working model moving forward.
 When asked about their future remote working policies, 56% of respondents will “most likely” continue adopting flexible arrangements, while 17% remain unsure at this stage.

 2 | Enhancing virtual togetherness